 You could make a list in a spreadsheet or Evernote of the digital books you own including time periods and subjects covered.
 When you are ready to plan a new unit or homeschool year, pull out your list and you are set to go.

-Probably the easiest way to remember what digital curriculum you own is to maintain a neat and tidy file structure.
+Probably the easiest way to remember what digital curriculum you own is to maintain a neat and tidy digital file structure.
 When you download a new resource, file it in its proper place as soon as possible.
 When you are ready to use the files, transfer them to your tablet or e-reader.
 Here is how my digital resources are stored.

-How To Store Digital Curriculum
+Where To Store Digital Curriculum

 There are several options for storing digital curriculum.
 I suggest having a backup copy regardless of the method you choose.
 You never know what will happen to your primary storage method or when your primary storage may crash (such as the night before you need to read the book).
 Take copyright into consideration when storing on multiple devices (see the section below).